Friday, January 29, 2016

 A sign posted inside the public washrooms at one of our favourite island restaurants always makes me giggle when I read it.
 Just one small word, on instead of in, and the whole purpose of the sign is destroyed, in a humorous way.

-Seasoned travelers automatically get what the sign is trying to communicate; put your used toilet paper in the waste basket.
+Seasoned travelers automatically get what the sign is trying to communicate: put your used toilet paper in the waste basket.
 There is no sewer system in many parts of the island, or in many other parts of Mexico, only holding tanks.
-Business owners ask their customers to place all used paper products inside the waste paper cans reducing the number of times the tank must be pumped out, and hopefully reducing the number of times the system overflows onto the street.
-It’s not our favourite thing about living in Mexico, it is what it is.
+Business owners ask their customers to place all used paper products inside the waste paper cans.
+This will reduce the number of times the tank must be pumped out and the number of times the system overflows onto the street.
+It’s not our favourite thing about living in Mexico, but it is what it is.

 Other signs on the island deliberately use humor to get the point across.
 “Live Nudes!
 We don’t have any, but we do have frozen drinks.”